-However, to deliver optimal firewall management services, MSPs not only have to strike a balance between what the firewall stops and what it lets through, but you also have to find a way to strike a balance in each aspect of your offering.
+However, to deliver optimal firewall management services, MSPs must strike a balance between what the firewall stops and lets through.
+You also have to find a way to strike a balance in each aspect of your offering.

 2Managing growing complexity

-However, change also creates the opportunity for errors, and firewall misconfigurations can lead to negative outcomes, such as compliance violations, particularly for your clients in the healthcare, finance, or merchants required to comply with Payment Card Industry (PCI) firewall requirements.
-Firewall misconfigurations could also allow malicious traffic through that leads to a data breach or ransomware attack and downtime.
+However, change also creates the opportunity for errors, and firewall misconfigurations can lead to adverse outcomes, such as compliance violations, particularly for your clients in the healthcare, finance, or merchants required to comply with Payment Card Industry (PCI) firewall requirements.
+In addition, firewall misconfigurations could also allow malicious traffic that leads to a data breach, ransomware attack, and downtime.